Life with T1D

 Myth #9: There will never be a cure since insulin is too profitable for greedy corporate pharmaceutical companies.

 However, there are potential cures on the horizon that give T1Ds, and their families hope.
-The FDA recently approved a drug (Tzield) to delay type 1 diabetes onset and a pancreatic islet cell therapy (Lantidra, CellTrans Inc) to treat T1D patients with extreme hypoglycemia.
+The FDA recently approved a drug (Tzield) to delay type 1 diabetes onset and a pancreatic islet cell therapy (Lantidra, CellTrans Inc.) to treat T1D patients with extreme hypoglycemia.
+Read here for more type 1 research breakthroughs on the horizon.

 Scientists and researchers tirelessly work considerable hours a day to find a cure.
 Many are doing it for their children or loved ones.
 These heroes won’t be denied.